intonoya/HangMan/README.md

 # HangMan

-Hangman is a simple game for ESL students that helps practice English vocabulary spelling.
-And this is my version of it, written on python
+Hangman is a simple game for ESL students that helps them practice English vocabulary and spelling.
+This is my version of it, written in Python